 The Oklahoma State Department of Education has set the requirements for high school graduation for those seeking to attend college as either taking two years of a foreign language or two years of computers.
 This is our guideline at CCS for high school graduation.
 This is different than what a college or university might require.
 If a student selects to attend a college or university which requires foreign language and the student has not met that requirement, then the student would need to take a foreign language while in college.
 It does not keep them from getting in the college or university.

-College and Career Prep - 11th-12th Grade - This course is Intended to better prepare the student for college or their future career, academically and spiritually.
+Careers and College Prep - 10th-12th Grade - Instructor: Mrs. Elliott This course is Intended to better prepare the student for college or their future career, academically and spiritually.
 On a weekly schedule, students apply for scholarships, take a portion of a practice ACT test, read and discuss the Biblical guide, Welcome to College.
 Students also have the opportunity to hear persons from various career clusters and to closely inspect a broad spectrum of career opportunities.
 Students also receive guidance in preparing a college resume, completing college applications and FAFSA application, preparing scholarship applications.

 Driver's Education - Must be 15 years of age - Instructor: Mr. Seymour - General Safety: Developing safe habits and attitudes to reduce the chances of an accident.
 This course will provide knowledge and initiate responses which will eventually lead to socially acceptable patterns of behavior.
 Drivers Education: Provides the learner with the basic concepts, techniques and knowledge of safe driving practices and driver skills for safe operation of a vehicle.
 Additional $200 fee is required.
 Click here for more information and registration forms.